-Elmhurst University’s undergraduate major in cybersecurity, which launched in the fall of 2020, combines coursework from computer science, information systems and mathematics into a dynamic program that addresses the urgent challenges of today.
+Elmhurst University’s undergraduate major in cybersecurity combines coursework from computer science, information systems and mathematics into a dynamic program that addresses the urgent challenges of today.

 Gain hands-on experience in network security.
 Learn about cryptography, cloud security, incident response, risk management, digital forensics, ethical hacking and penetration testing.

 Equip yourself with the skills to obtain a career in government, law enforcement or the private sector.

 At Elmhurst, you’ll learn computer security from both a software and hardware perspective, with a focus on building and maintaining more secure systems.